 ISAPI and CGI restrictions are request handlers that allow dynamic content to execute on a server.
 These restrictions are either CGI files (.exe) or ISAPI extensions (.dll).
-You can add custom ISAPI or CGI restrictions if the IIS configuration system allows this. [http://technet.microsoft.com/en-us/library/cc730912(WS.10).aspx].
+You can add custom ISAPI or CGI restrictions if the IIS configuration system allows this.
+[Configuring ISAPI and CGI Restrictions in IIS 7].